mesa package

 Core Objects: Agent

-class Agent(unique_id: int, model: Model)[source]
+class Agent(unique_id: int, model: Model)[source]#

 Bases: object

-Base class for a model agent.
+Base class for a model agent in Mesa.

 Create a new agent.